 Lastly, like your usual beard shaving routine, you need to apply an aftershave to your freshly mown scalp.

 An aftershave will provide additional protection to your head since it will rehydrate your skin.
 Some barbers will recommend an aftershave balm or lotion instead of the usual aftershave splash.
 This is because a balm is more gentle and easier to apply on the skin.

 Always remember that the scalp is more sensitive than the rest of our skin so avoid aftershaves with alcohol.
 They will dry up the scalp and it wouldn’t look good.
 To keep it shiny and smooth, use an aftershave balm that has natural oils like jojoba, argan, and witch hazel oil.
 They’ll nourish the scalp while protecting it from inflammation.

 Whether you’re shaving to raise funds on St. Paddy’s Day or simply because you revel in the freedom of being hair-free, shaving your hair off isn’t difficult as long as you’re using the right high-quality tools.

 Here at Naked Armor, we’ve created world-class safety and straight razors that provide you a luxurious shaving experience while giving you the closest shave ever.

-Our razors are made from Japanese stainless steel and valuable sandalwood so not only do they last long, but they also acquire additional value over the years.
+Our razors are made from Japanese steel and valuable sandalwood so not only do they last long, but they also acquire additional value over the years.
 They become valuable heirloom pieces that you can pass on to your family’s generations.